 Travelling to and from Jersey

-If you're travelling to and from Jersey you need to follow travel advice for Coronavirus, including guidance on isolation when returning to Jersey.
+If you're travelling to and from Jersey you need to follow the Safer Travel guidance, including guidance on isolation when returning to Jersey.

 Financial support for students with extended courses are due to coronavirus